Social Security Disability Lawyer

 If the claim needs additional analysis, the SSA requests that the applicant meet with a disability doctor, usually the original doctor who determined the condition, to get more insight into the severity of a specific medical condition, unless there are location difficulties to visit the original doctor or that there are inconsistencies in the original report that disqualifies said doctor.
 If this happens to be the case, then an independent examiner will be appointed.

-Once the Disability Determination Services (DDS) determines it has sufficient medical information, it will proceed to decide whether you can be awarded with the benefits.
+Once the Disability Determination Services (DDS) determines it has sufficient medical information, it will proceed to decide whether you can be awarded the benefits.

 What Happens If I Am Denied of the Benefits in My Initial Claim?